 Mars is a very small borough located in the state of Pennsylvania.
-With a population of 1,658 people and two constituent neighborhoods, Mars is the 650th largest community in Pennsylvania.
-Mars has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.
+With a population of 1,612 people and two constituent neighborhoods, Mars is the 650th largest community in Pennsylvania.
+Much of the housing stock in Mars was built prior to World War II, making it one of the older and more historic boroughs in the country.

 Mars real estate is some of the most expensive in Pennsylvania, although Mars house values don't compare to the most expensive real estate in the U.S.

-Mars is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Mars is a borough of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Mars who work in office and administrative support (21.57%), sales jobs (12.23%), and management occupations (8.52%).
+Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, Mars is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Mars is a borough of service providers, professionals, and transportation and shipping workers.
+There are especially a lot of people living in Mars who work in healthcare (8.65%), food service (8.49%), and sales jobs (7.70%).

-The per capita income in Mars in 2010 was $30,894, which is wealthy relative to Pennsylvania, and upper middle income relative to the rest of the US.
-This equates to an annual income of $123,576 for a family of four.
+The per capita income in Mars in 2018 was $26,653, which is middle income relative to Pennsylvania and the nation.
+This equates to an annual income of $106,612 for a family of four.
 However, Mars contains both very wealthy and poor people as well.

 The people who call Mars home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Mars residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Mars include Irish, Italian, Polish, and English.
+Important ancestries of people in Mars include German, Irish, English, Italian, and Polish.

 The most common language spoken in Mars is English.
-Other important languages spoken here include Polish and Italian.
+Other important languages spoken here include Italian and Polish.